-Each nine weeks, every campus will have a Teacher of the Nine Weeks.
+1. Each nine weeks, every campus will have a Teacher of the Nine Weeks.
 This teacher will be nominated and voted on by their peers.
 The Teacher of the Nine Weeks will be honored at a Board Meeting.
-Campuses will Commented [GT(9]: This section, including Employee Recognition, Emergencies, and Bad Weather Closings have been reviewed by Angela Brown and edits were made by T Garza.
+Campuses will honor 3 teachers each year (1st, 2nd, 3rd Nine Weeks.)
+The principal will have a maximum of 2 minutes to speak during recognition to honor the recipient at a Board Meeting.

-- honor 3 teachers each year (1st, 2nd, 3rd Nine Weeks.)
-The principal will have a maximum of 2 minutes to speak during recognition to honor the recipient at a Board Meeting. - 2.
-Every Teacher of the Nine Weeks award recipient will fill out the Region 10 Teacher of the Year application and turn it into the campus principal. - 3.
+- 2. Every Teacher of the Nine Weeks award recipient will fill out the Region 10 Teacher of the Year application and turn it into the campus principal. - 3.
 The campus principal will put together a Teacher of the Year committee.
 The committee reviews the three applications and selects one campus Teacher of the Year.
-The campus principal will send the Region 10 Teacher of the Year application of the selected recipient to the Communications Department. - The District will establish a Teacher of the Year committee and will select one Elementary and one Secondary Teacher of the Year for the District. - The Campus Teachers of the Year along with the Elementary Teacher of the Year and the Secondary Teacher of the Year will be honored at a special event. - 6.
+The campus principal will send the Region 10 Teacher of the Year application of the selected recipient to the Communications Department. - 4.
+The District will establish a Teacher of the Year committee and will select one Elementary and one Secondary Teacher of the Year for the District. - 5.
+The Campus Teachers of the Year along with the Elementary Teacher of the Year and the Secondary Teacher of the Year will be honored at a special event. - 6.
 The Region 10 Teacher of the Year applications for the Elementary and Secondary Teacher of the Year for the district will be sent onto the Regional competition.